FintechFans/smart-contracts/README.md

   - If more than the minimum goal of tokens was purchased, the process continues:
   - Admins then finalize the crowdsale, which:
     - Extracts the stored Ether.
-    - Sets the `mintable` property of the FintecCoin contract to false, which also means that from that point onward, tokens can be traded and used.
+    - Sets the `mintable` property of the FintechCoin contract to false, which also means that from that point onward, tokens can be traded and used.